picomet/picomet/docs/source/index.rst

 .. tip:: Picomet isn't stable at this moment.
 Stability is expected with the 1.0.0 release.
 Remember to run ``pip install --upgrade picomet`` from time to time, to get the latest features and bug fixes.

 Picomet allows you to build Single Page Applications (SPAs) with Server-Side Rendering (SSR) capabilities, seamlessly integrated with Django.
-What sets this framework apart is its ability to render Alpine.js syntax on the server and to update specific parts of a page by partially rending them on the server.
+What sets this framework apart is its ability to render Alpinejs syntax on the server and to update any specific part of a page by partially rending it on the server.

 Topics
 ------